Imperfect Competition: Large Companies and Oligopoly

 Why?
 What are they buying?

 Some mergers are between large corporations to reduce combined costs, reduce competition, merge related product lines or realize some economies of scale.
 Many large companies acquire smaller companies to eliminate potential competition, acquire new technology, acquire more innovative managers and employees, expand product line, or expand markets to other countries.
 While the United States and other countries have anti-trust laws, they are seldom used to block mergers or acquisitions.
-Governments often tolerate or even encourage mergers, believing larger companies are necessary to compete in regional (EU) or global markets.
+Governments often tolerate or even encourage mergers, believing larger companies are necessary to compete in regional (European Union) or global markets.

 While most merger and acquisitions do not make financial sense – they do not earn the companies' cost of capital – they may make sense from a strategic point of view by eliminating actual or potential competition.